Modesty: Hinduism

 Dressing norms and concepts of modesty have widely varied among Hindus before the 20th century.
 Above is a topless Balinese (Indonesian) Hindu woman at a temple complex in 1922, during Dutch colonial rule of Indonesia.
 In the background, in the center left, one can see other topless women, as well as a woman who is fully covered in European dress.
 The colored image is typical dress observed in modern day Bali temples.

 The premise and concepts of modesty have evolved under Hinduism.
 During Vedic times, both women and men wore at least two pieces of draped dress that was largely undifferentiated, voluntary and flexible.
 Stitched clothes such as skirts and bodices were also common in the Vedic period.
 However, modesty was not determined by the precepts of religion, but by local traditions, social codes, profession, circumstances and occasion.
 The multiple pieces of draped dress for women evolved into a single length of draped cloth among Indian Hindus, now called a sari; but it remained two or more pieces for Southeast Asian Hindus.
 For men, the draped dress reduced to one piece, now called by various names such as dhoti, lungi, pancha, laacha and other names among Indian Hindus, and kamben among Balinese Hindu.

 The Hindu belief, suggests Christopher Bayly, is that modesty through appropriate dress has the energy to transmit spirit and substance in a social discourse.
-Dress serves as a means of expression or celebration, with some dressing elements such as saffron threads or white dress worn by men as moral, transformative and a means to identify and communicate one's social role in a gathering, or one's state of life such as mourning in days or weeks after the passing away of a loved one.
+Dress serves as a means of expression or celebration, with some dressing elements such as saffron threads or white dress worn by men as moral, transformative and a means to identify and communicate one's social role in a gathering, or one's state of life such as mourning in days or weeks after the death of a loved one.